Lithium–sulfur battery: Cathode

-The final product is actually a mixture of Li2S2 and Li2S rather than pure Li2S, due to the slow reduction kinetics at Li2S.
+Depending on the battery, the final product is a mixture of Li2S2 and Li2S.
 This contrasts with conventional lithium-ion cells, where the lithium ions are intercalated in the anode and cathodes.
 Each sulfur atom can host two lithium ions.
 Typically, lithium-ion batteries accommodate only 0.5–0.7 lithium ions per host atom.
 Consequently, Li–S allows for a much higher lithium storage density.
 Polysulfides are reduced on the cathode surface in sequence while the cell is discharging: